-Resources for a course on scientific writing.
+Resources for a course on popular science writing.

 - Complete Dictionary of Scientific Biography